dig-eg-gaz/hugo-site/old-site-resources/posts/2016/f16-analysis-ragland/index.md

 ---
-layout: page
-title: The Exploration of Musicians in Alexandria
+title: "The Exploration of Musicians in Alexandria"
-author: ChristianRagland
-permalink: /analysis/2016/ragland-analysis
-header:
-  image_fullwidth: front-page.jpg
+authors: [ChristianRagland]
 ---
 #Intro and Question